iamsarthakjoshi/python-reactjs-chartjs-docker/readme.md

 chmod +x wait-for-it.sh
 ```

-# CoreAi full stack developer assessment task
+# Frontend that shows a graph.

-The task is to create a frontend that shows a graph.
+1. Frontend uses ReactJS, Redux, ChartJS for graphing and bootstrap css.

-1. Frontend must use ReactJS, Flux or Redux, ChartJS for graphing and bootstrap.
+2. Backend uses Python, Flask, MySQL and Alembic.

-2. Backend must use Python, Flask, MySQL and Alembic.
+## Docker

-You must create a docker file or a docker-compose script to run both the frontend and the backend.
+Using docker file or a docker-compose script to run both the frontend and the backend separately.

 ## Frontend

-Have a ChartJS graph that takes up 1/3 the screen width and under half the screen height
+Showing ChartJS graph that takes up 1/3 the screen width and under half the screen height.

 The initial set of data comes from the backend, the data can be just simply 5 random dollar values associated with dates starting from Oct 10

 For example
-$1,000 Oct 10, $2,000 Oct 11 $3,000 Oct 12 $2,500 Oct 13, \$4,000 Oct 14
+$1,000 Oct 10, $2,000 Oct 11 $3,000 Oct 12 $2,500 Oct 13, $4,000 Oct 14

 There are also two buttons called create and delete.